Office 365 Anti-Spam Settings

 Office 365 Default Spam Settings

 We will start by examining the Default content filter settings, which basically move all detected spam into the users Junk E-Mail folder.

 Default Content Filter Actions

 You will notice that you can apply actions for two different levels of Spam:

 Spam: This is what Office 365 considers to be likely spam.
 This may include some false positives from time to time so you are advised to configure an action that allows the user to check and recover these messages if required.

 High Confidence Spam: This is what Office 365 thinks is most definitely spam and you can apply a more aggressive action.
 We would still recommend not automatically deleting these messages as no Anti-Spam system is foolproof.

-As an Administrator you can modify the default action taken when a Spam email is detected.
-You have following options:
+As an Administrator, you can modify the default action taken when a Spam email is detected.
+You have the following options: